Romantic Wedding in Connecticut

 Because this is what love is.

-Passages from the Bible or other holy books
+Can we include religious readings, like from the Bible or other holy books?

 You should feel free to choose both the source and translation that appeals to you.